dokryconn/Dokters-Prescription/README.md

 You can resume the script by pressing **`[CTRL+ALT+SHIFT+PAUSE]`** again

-When `Dokter's Prescription.EXE` is launched, a the `Dok's Rx Cabinet` folder will be created.
+When `Dokter's Prescription.EXE` is launched, the `Dok's Rx Cabinet` folder will be created.